 First, I use Kettle & Fire Chicken Bone Broth.
 I'm a huge fan of Kettle & Fire as their bone broth is so good, and it is made with amazing organic ingredients that have so many health benefits.
 If you haven't tried bone broth yet, or you're unsure about it, then get off the fence right now.
 Think of bone broth as a chicken broth if that helps, as it has a very similar taste and you can pretty much use them interchangeably too!
 Because I use Kettle & Fire Chicken Bone Broth I don't need a single spice for this recipe, how easy is that?!
 Use code MIMIBAKESCOOKIES for 20% off your Kettle & Fire order!

 My next trick is frozen organic wontons (or potstickers).
-I can even buy these up here in Mammoth, so you really have no excuses.
+I can even buy these up here in Mammoth, so you should definitely be able to find them at your local grocery store.
 I buy the O Organics Chicken Potstickers and they also have a Vegetable Potstickers option too!
 So you can make this easy Wonton Soup recipe with veggie or with chicken wontons, your choice!
 The bone broth has a lot of protein, so even if you are going veggie, this recipe is still a really great healthy meal that will fill you up!